Learn How Long Do Drug Cravings Last...

 Cravings are an intense urge to use a substance.
 They’re a normal part of early addiction recovery.
 Several factors influence how long drug cravings last.
 These include the type of substance, length of use, and relapse history.

-A cue-driven craving episode1 lasts anywhere between a few minutes to 30 minutes.
-They’re usually stronger and more frequent in the early stages of recovery, especially in the first 2 weeks after quitting a substance.
+A cue-driven craving episode lasts anywhere between a few minutes to 30 minutes.1 They’re usually stronger and more frequent in the early stages of recovery, especially in the first two weeks after quitting a substance.
 Cravings become less intense over time.2 You may experience them sporadically for months or years after quitting a substance.
 But you can learn to manage cravings with proven coping techniques so they’re less intense.

 What Causes Drug Cravings?